thorgate/tg-resources/README.md

 ### ``ValidationErrorInterface``

-Error types returned by the default error parser (tailored for django rest framework).
+Error types returned by the default error parser.

 Supports iteration (map/forEach/for .. of/etc)